Give the gift of more control to cancer patients

 Hair loss is common with chemotherapy, and it can affect a patient’s privacy and attitude toward treatment.
 Some patients may even decline treatment because they’re concerned about losing their hair.
-Now, there’s something you can do to help breast cancer patients who are treated at the Lafayette Family Cancer Institute maintain their privacy and reduce their stress and anxiety about treatment.
+Now, there’s something you can do to help cancer patients maintain their privacy and reduce their stress and anxiety about treatment.

 Scalp cooling therapy

-Scalp cooling is a new way to reduce the amount of hair lost during chemotherapy treatment.
-With this technology, a cooling cap worn during treatment at the cancer center circulates cold fluid around the scalp.
-The cap reduces blood flow to the scalp, which results in less hair loss for many patients.
+A cooling cap worn during treatment at the cancer center circulates cold fluid around the scalp.
+The cap reduces blood flow to the scalp, which leads to less hair loss for many patients.